PhilipZubel/rental_income_website.github.io/README.md

 month or year.

 Technologies used: <br>
 This application is based on the Django framework.
-This framework offers a file storage system and filters which have been used to store pdf files and select transactions by giving a range of dates. <br>
+This framework offers a file storage system and filters which have been used to store pdf files and to select transactions by a range of dates. <br>
-HTML, CSS and bootstrap were the front-end technologies used in this project.
+HTML, CSS and Bootstrap were the front-end technologies used in this project.

 ![Screenshot](renatlincomecalculator_img.PNG)